Marriage in the United States: Age of marriage

+The U.S. is the only UN member state that has not yet ratified the Convention on the Rights of the Child.
+Its Committee on the Rights of the Child "reaffirms that the minimum age limit should be 18 years for marriage".

 Restrictions and expansions of marriage

 Marriage has been restricted over the course of the history of the United States according race, sexual orientation, number of parties entering into the marriage, and familial relationships.

 Common-law marriage

 Eight states and the District of Columbia recognize common-law marriages.
 Once they meet the requirements of the respective state, couples in those recognized common-law marriages are considered legally married for all purposes and in all circumstances.
 Common-law marriage can be contracted in Colorado, Iowa, Kansas, Montana, Rhode Island, South Carolina, Texas, Utah, and the District of Columbia.
 Common-law marriage may also be valid under military law for purposes of a bigamy prosecution under the Uniform Code of Military Justice.

 All U.S. jurisdictions recognize common-law marriages that were validly contracted in the originating jurisdiction, because they are valid marriages in the jurisdiction where they were contracted, because of the Full Faith and Credit Clause.
 However, absent legal registration or similar notice of the marriage, the parties to a common law marriage or their eventual heirs may have difficulty proving their relationship to be marriage.
 Some states provide for registration of an informal or common-law marriage based on the declaration of each of the spouses on a state-issued form.